Materials-Consortia/OPTIMADE/optimade.rst

 The following key is RECOMMENDED in the header object:

 - :field:`"returned_ranges"`: Array of Objects.
-  For one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
+  For dense layout, and sparse layout of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
   In the specific case of a hierarchy of list properties represented as a sparse multi-dimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multi-dimensional array, representing slices for each dimension that cover the data given in the response.

 The header object MAY also contain the keys: